eferrea/BCI-Master/README.md

 **Description of the BCI framework**

-BCImat is a Matlab GUI based program implementinhg a BCI decoder to decode movement intentions from neural activity and convert them into cursor movements via two types of interfaces:
+BCImat is a Matlab GUI based program implementinhg a BCI decoder to decode movement intentions from intracortival neural activity and convert them into cursor movements via two types of interfaces:
 1. a simulated set of cosine tuned neurons for testing purposes,
 2. a real neural interface from Blackrock 128 channel recording system using the cbmex for real experiments.